-No sentence of death against person under 18 years [S 9/2006]
+No sentence of death against person under 18 years

-238. (1) Sentence of death shall not be pronounced on or recorded against a person convicted of an offence if it appears to the Court that at the time when the offence was committed he was under the age of 18 years but instead the Court shall sentence him to be detained during His Majesty the Sultan and Yang Di-Pertuan's pleasure, and, if so sentenced, he shall be liable to be detained in such place and under such conditions as the His Majesty the Sultan and Yang Di-Pertuan directs, and while so detained shall be deemed to be in legal custody.
+238. (1) Sentence of death shall not be pronounced on or recorded against a person convicted of an offence if it appears to the Court that at the time when the offence was committed he was under the age of 18 years but instead the Court shall sentence him to be detained during His Majesty the Sultan and Yang Di-Pertuan's pleasure, and, if so sentenced, he is liable to be detained in such place and under such conditions as the His Majesty the Sultan and Yang Di-Pertuan directs, and while so detained is deemed to be in legal custody.